neerav1234/ckb-multisig-mit/README.md

 We faced several challenges during the integration of our project.
 Thoroughly testing and debugging the frontend and smart contract interactions on the CKB network was time-consuming, as we had to account for various edge cases and potential issues that could arise during transactions.

+# What's next for CKBSafe

+Adding more features and support to the Safe and making it production ready for use case.